Recipes

 ->setCellValue('F6', '=SUBTOTAL(109,COLUMN_TOTAL)');

 As with named ranges, an optional fourth parameter can be passed defining the named formula scope as local (i.e. only usable on the specified worksheet).
-Otherwise, named formulae are global by default.
+Otherwise, named formulas are global by default.

 Redirect output to a client's web browser